cocos/cocos-docs/en/cocos-service/agc-clouddb.md

 The Cloud DB service is currently in beta testing.
 If you want to use this service, please download and fill in an [application form](https://communityfile-drcn.op.hicloud.com/FileServer/getFile/cmtyManage/011/111/111/0000000000011111111.20200820100918.76138629294381731909324437851176:50510820040619:2800:87124B14FD9DA9B4EA0EE9D1C79FA3B9750FC489D47C0B290205770EC05D0261.xlsx?needInitFileName=true), and send it to `agconnect@huawei.com` to submit the application.

-Email title format: **[Cloud DB]-[Company name]-[Developer account ID]-[App ID]**.
+Set your email title format as: **[Cloud DB]-[Company name]-[Developer account ID]-[App ID]**.
 For details about how to query the app ID, see [Querying App Information](https://developer.huawei.com/consumer/en/doc/appgallery_queryappinfo).
 After receiving your application, Huawei operations personnel will reply to you within 1 to 3 working days.

 ### Charge